is Portuguese for NOW.

 is based in Lisbon

 We chose the wonderful city of Lisbon to lay the foundations of this collective project, and we are very happy to invite you to join us there.
-Come to discover the mindful practice of Yoga and open a new window of opportunities in your life.
+Come to discover the mindful practice of Yoga and Meditation and open a new window of opportunities in your life.
 We are located in the heart of Lisbon at Rua Rafael de Andrade, 23 , 2nd floor, near the metro station Intendente.

 is Greek for « Open space assembly »